haven421/Python_IndeedScraper_workingdraft/README.md

 Working draft of basic web scraper for Indeed - Junior Data Scientist

 ### Why this repo is useful
-Helpful tool to find job postings based on unique criteria
+Tool for finding job postings based on specific criteria

 ### How users can start / receive help
 I used bits of below for help